-Complete Appliance status Symbol Appliance status Alarm symbol (gray) Alarm archive is empty.
+Symbol Appliance status A B Alarm symbol (gray) Alarm archive is empty.
 A brief tap opens the alarm archive.
-A Alarm symbol (white) There are confirmed alarms in the alarm archive.
+Alarm symbol (white) There are confirmed alarms in the alarm archive.
 A brief tap opens the alarm archive.
-B Alarm symbol (red) There are still unconfirmed alarms in the alarm archive.
+AB Alarm symbol (red) There are still unconfirmed alarms in the alarm archive.
+A brief tap opens the alarm archive. ×8 Alarm symbol (red, flashing) There is an active alarm in the archive.
 A brief tap opens the alarm archive.
-Alarm symbol (red, flashing) There is an active alarm in the archive.
-A brief tap opens the alarm archive. \(\) Defrosting symbol (gray) No active defrosting process.
-Defrosting symbol (white, flashing) Manual defrosting process active.
-A brief tap opens the manual defrosting. (see 6.2.22 Defrosting.)
-A Defrosting symbol (white) Automatic defrosting process active.
-Function cannot be aborted.
+Defrosting symbol (gray) No active defrosting process.
+Defrosting symbol (white, flashing) The defrost process is active.
+Briefly tapping opens the defrost appli- ance function. (see 6.2.22 Defrosting) A 0 Defrosting symbol (white) The automatic defrost process is active.
+The function cannot be canceled.
 Door lock symbol (white, closed) The door lock is active.
-A brief tap opens the code entry for opening the door. (see 6.2.6 Door lock) Additional status Door lock symbol (white, open) The door lock is inactive.
-A brief tap opens the code entry for locking the door. (see 6.2.6 Door lock)
+A brief tap opens the code entry for opening the door. (see 6.2.6 Door lock) Door lock symbol (white, open) The door lock is inactive.
+A brief tap opens the code entry for locking the door. (see 6.2.6 Door lock) a display symbols